ngsutils/ngsutils.github.com/modules/bedutils/extend/index.md

 module: bedutils
 ---

-    Extends BED regions (3' only)
+    Extends BED regions (5' and 3')

-    Usage: bedutils extend {+}SIZE bedfile
+    Usage: bedutils extend {opts} bedfile

-    SIZE is what the total size of the region should be.
-The size of the region will be extended or reduced to make the total length exactly SIZE.
-The region is always adjusted at the 3' end, respective to the given strand.
+    Options:
+        -5 SIZE     Extend the region SIZE bases in the 5' direction -3 SIZE     Extend the region SIZE bases in the 5' direction

-    If the first character of SIZE is '+', then the region is extended SIZE bases, regardless of how long it is to start with.
+    SIZE is how much the region should be extended in the corresponding direction.
+If the first character of SIZE is '=', then the region is extended in the corresponding direction and the length of the region is set to be exactly SIZE.
+Only one direction is allowed when SIZE starts with "=".

+    Note: using an exact size may make a region smaller!